The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Wander down Adrianou Street – passing the oldest residence in Athens – and through the Arch of Hadrian to glimpse the Temple of Olympian Zeus.
 Then, catch sight of the Lysicrates Monument.

-Wind your way into the atmospheric Anafiotika District and find your way to hidden churches – like the Kolokynthis Church.
+Wind your way into the atmospheric Anafiotika neighborhood and find intriguing street art and hidden churches – like the Kolokynthis Church.

 Descend the famous Plaka Steps on Mniskleous Street.
 Take in the view of the Roman Forum of Athens and wing by the Ancient Agora of Athens and Library of Hadrian, too.